m1dhun03/A_study_on_Road_Accidents/README.md

 ## Datasets
 Data Set is Available as free on Government of India Website (https://data.gov.in/catalog/stateut-wise-total-number-road-accidents-india-classified-according-types-vehicles-and?filters%5Bfield_catalog_reference%5D=91612&format=json&offset=0&limit=6&sort%5Bcreated%5D=desc)
-- I have added the data file in excel format in the repository as datafil.xls
+- I have added the data file in excel format in the repository as datafile (1).xls

 ## Python Libraries Used:-
 - Pandas